-Support basic or clinical research that utilizes advanced techniques and methods to improve the health of children by prevention or management of infectious diseases through fellowships, travel awards and small grants.
+Supports basic or clinical research that utilizes advanced techniques and methods to improve the health of children by prevention or management of infectious diseases through fellowships, travel awards and small grants.
 Mostly for young researchers/clinicians who are members of ESPID.

-Support pediatric research through short-term, international research exchanges (<12 months) for investigators in the early phase of their career.
+Supports pediatric research through short-term, international research exchanges (<12 months) for investigators in the early phase of their career.
 Available for basic or clinical research projects in all fields related to paediatrics.

-Support research in the field of anaesthesia (project grants and young investigator start-up grants)
+Supports research in the field of anaesthesia (project grants and young investigator start-up grants)

-Support clinical and non-clinical work in the field of cardiology, including several grants for young researchers.
+Supports clinical and non-clinical work in the field of cardiology, including several grants for young researchers.

-Support young and excellent investigators to pursue groundbreaking research in the fields of clinical microbiology and infectious diseases
+Supports young and excellent investigators to pursue groundbreaking research in the fields of clinical microbiology and infectious diseases